oneup03/VRto3D/README.md

 - Overlays generally won't work on this virtual HMD
 - For most games, you will need to have the "spectator view" screen in focus for your inputs to register from mouse/keyboard/controller
 - Recommend using a XInput controller
 - This project is primarily targeted for VR mods of flatscreen games, not full VR games.
-As such, there is no headset movement or VR controller emulation
+As such, there is only headset pitch emulation and no VR controller emulation
 - OpenXR games/mods seem to be more likely to work and be stable than OpenVR ones
 	- Select the OpenXR toggle in UEVR GUI
 	- Delete openvr_api.dll for REFramework
+- Optional HMD pitch emulation can be turned on to help with games or mods that prevent you from adjusting the game camera's pitch with a controller/mouse (maps to XInput right stick Y-axis)
 - HDR doesn't seem to work currently
 - Several mods/games may override your supersample and other settings
 - DLSS, TAA, and other temporal based settings often create a halo around objects.
 UEVR has a halo fix that lets you use TAA, but others may not